CakeWP/wp-map-block/readme.txt

 * Custom Marker Icon & Popup
 * Map Width & Height
 * Latitude and Longitude Generator from address
-* Set marker as center postion
+* Set any marker as center position
 * Don't need an any api key

 <strong>Want To Contribute To The Plugin?</strong>